 - What specialist services and expertise are available at or accessed by the school?As a school we have a range of education and health professionals who support us in meeting the needs of all children.
 These include an Educational Psychologist, Learning Support Advisor, Social and Emotional Support Services Advisor, Autism and Communication Team Advisor, the Integrated Therapy Service (Speech and Language therapists, Occupational Therapists and Physiotherapists), Vision Support Team, Hearing Support Team, Physical and Medical Support Services.
 We also have advice and support from the School Nurse and Specialist Children’s Nurses for specific medical conditions.

 - What training have the staff supporting children with SEN and disabilities had or are having?All teachers and teaching assistants spend time keeping their skills and knowledge up-to-date through Continuous Professional Development opportunities (CPD).
-Our SENCo, Cath Harris has completed a post-graduate diploma in specific learning difficulties (dyslexia).

 - How will my child be included in activities outside the classroom including school trips?Teachers and teaching assistants work very hard to include all children in activities and trips.
 Wherever possible, adaptations will be made to ensure that children are able to access the experiences on offer.
+Adaptations will be discussed with parents in advance of the event.

 - How accessible is the school environment?Our school is very accessible for children with a range of needs.
 The SENCo and SEN Governor regularly review the Accessibilty Plan to ensure that all areas of the school are accessible to all children.
+Most entrances are flat or ramped.

 - How will the school prepare and support my child to join the school, transfer to a new school or the next stage of education?If your child’s needs have been identified before starting school we may hold a School Entry Meeting with you and everyone involved in your child’s care to ensure that the school is ready to meet their needs.
 We have a well-founded transition system for transferring children to their next school and this may include a Transition Meeting so that the needs of the child have been clearly explained and plans put in place to meet them in the new setting.
+Class teachers and SENCo liaise with secondary schools to ensure all children's needs are understood prior to transition.

 - How is the decision made about what type and how much support my child will receive?Teachers and the school SENCo will seek to clearly identify the specific needs your child has.
 If these are complex they will seek advice from the education or health support services.
 They will then discuss the steps needed to provide the best support.
-A Learning Plan will be developed together with you and this will be reviewed after an agreed period to evaluate the success of the support given.
+An Individual Education Plan will be developed together with you and this will be reviewed after an agreed period to evaluate the success of the support given.
 This may lead to further support, a continuation of the plan or an agreement that the needs have been overcome.